ssfgunner/SNELL/README.md

 ### Examples for training:

-We have provided training scripts for adapting supervised pre-trained ViT to FGVC and VTAB-1K with SNELL-32, for example:
+We have provided training scripts for adapting supervised pre-trained ViT to FGVC and VTAB-1K.

+For SNELL-32:

 ```bash
 # Fine-tuning supervised pre-trained ViT-B/16 with SNELL-32 for CUB dataset of FGVC